1969 Curaçao uprising: Background and causes

+Economic development

 In the 19th century the island's economy was in poor shape.
 It had few industries other than the manufacture of dyewood, salt, and straw hats.
 After the Panama Canal was built and oil was discovered in Venezuela's Maracaibo Basin, Curaçao's economic situation improved.
 Shell opened an oil refinery on the island in 1918; the refinery was continually expanded until 1930.
 The plant's production peaked in 1952, when it employed around 11,000 people.
 This economic boom made Curaçao one of the wealthiest islands in the region and raised living standards there above even those in the Netherlands.
 This wealth attracted immigrants, particularly from other Caribbean islands, Suriname, Madeira, and the Netherlands.
 In the 1960s, the number of people working in the oil industry fell and by 1969, Shell's workforce in Curaçao had dropped to around 4,000.
 This was a result both of automation and of sub-contracting.
 Employees of sub-contractors typically received lower wages than Shell workers.
 Unemployment on the island rose from 5,000 in 1961 to 8,000 to 1966, with nonwhite, unskilled workers particularly affected.
 The government's focus on attracting tourism brought some economic growth but did little to reduce unemployment.

 The rise of the oil industry led to the importation of civil servants, mostly from the Netherlands.
 This led to a segmentation of white, Protestant Curaçaoan society into landskinderen—those whose families had been in Curaçao for generations, and makamba, immigrants from Europe who had closer ties to the Netherlands.
 Dutch immigrants undermined native white Curaçaoans' political and economic hegemony.
 As a result, the latter began to emphasize their Antillean identity and use of Papiamentu, the local Creole language.
 Dutch cultural dominance in Curaçao was a source of conflict; for example, the island's official language was Dutch, which was used in schools, creating difficulties for many students.